ubuntu-mate/ubuntu-mate.org/_posts/2022-03-29-ubuntu-mate-jammy.md

 #### Ubuntu MATE Welcome & Boutique

-The Software Boutqiue has been restocked with software for 22.04 and **Firefox 🔥🦊 ESR (`.deb`) has been added to the Browser Ballot in Ubuntu MATE Welcome.**
+The Software Boutique has been restocked with software for 22.04 and **Firefox 🔥🦊 ESR (`.deb`) has been added to the Browser Ballot in Ubuntu MATE Welcome.**

 {:.center}